 - Vomiting

-The electrolyte imbalance also causes behavior and affect changes, but these can easily be mistaken for amplification of an underlying mental disorder:
+The electrolyte imbalance also causes behavior and affect changes, but these can easily be mistaken for the usual signs and symptoms of an underlying mental disorder:

 - Anger outbursts